 Electric vehicles have given me a new appreciation not only for how I use my energy, but also for the innovation opportunities that they afford.
 And in support of this, in 2019 I set up EVclicks, an online library of freely available electric vehicle images for use by communities, projects, people and businesses, in aid of the transition to zero emission transport.

-I am also proud to be a founding Director of the newly formed Electric Vehicle Association (EVA) England, a Community Interest Company that is committed to providing a voice for EV drivers in England and promoting the broader environmental and health benefits of electric vehicles.
+I am also proud to be a founding Director of the newly launched Electric Vehicle Association (EVA) England, a Community Interest Company that is committed to providing a voice for EV drivers in England and promoting the broader environmental and health benefits of electric vehicles.

 One of the earliest things we did was to run a survey on the phase out date for a ban on new sales of petrol and diesel cars and vans.
 We received over 1,100 responses, which we have fed back to UK Government to inform future policy.
 96% of survey respondents believe that an earlier phase out date would have a positive impact on public health, whilst 64% of all survey participants believe that the phase out date should be moved to 2030.
 This is hugely encouraging, and aligns well with the Committee on Climate Change’s recent recommendation that we need to ban sales of internal combustion cars and vans by 2030 if we are to meet our climate change obligations.
 Needless to say, EVA England intends to make a positive difference for EV drivers.
 I’m proud to be a part of it.